A Paris tour with two cousins and their brave spirits

-I want to introduce you to the cousins Benoit Garcia and Tony Comas.
-Both of them grew up the the Southern French region called Occitane and they have bottled their heritage in a range of organic spirits with herbs and grains from their homeland.
-I followed them on a Paris promotion tour to get a piece of their Brave Occitane Wild Spirits.
-BOWS is a modern distillery who believe in sustainability and who wants to fight the giants of the booze market – and I believe they have nothing but success ahead.
+I want to introduce you to Benoit Garcia and Tony Comas.
+They are cousins, and both of them grew up the the Southern French region called Occitane.
+They have bottled their heritage in a range of organic spirits with herbs and grains from their homeland and I followed them on their Paris promotion tour a few weeks back to get a piece of their Brave Occitane Wild Spirits - a modern distillery who believe in sustainability and who wants to fight the giants of the booze market - and I believe they have a fair chance in succeeding.

 You might have heard of Languedoc before, since it’s a well renowned wine district.
 The word languedoc actually derives from “le langue d’occitane” and it refers to the specific dialects spoken in these regions.
 Bestiut is occitaine dialect and so is venidor.
 The latest additions to BOWS are called Bestiut and Venidor.
-Bestiut means ‘brutal’ and it is a malt eau-de-vie that has been aged for six months on cognac cask.
+Bestiut means brutal and it is a malt eau-de-vie that has been aged for six months on cognac cask.
 The short aging time makes the product semi clear and quite.. well, brutal.
 Actually.
 It’s basically a distilled stout with trails of hops, dark rosted coffee and chocolate.
 Very interesting indeed!
-Venidor which means ‘future’ is a rum that has been aged for seven months on casks that previously have been used to age wine made on the Petit Manseng grape – a grape that grows primarily in Occitane.
-This product is an accurate example that support my statement of BOWS uniqueness – it is produced from molasses, but it has the characteristics of a rhum agricole with an earthy complexity, lacking the syrup like flavour and consistency of many traditional industrial rums that are made from molasses.
-Benoit doesn’t add any sugar or caramel after the distillation, and so he tones down the sweetness and brings forth the freshness of the product.
+Venidor which means future is a rum that has been aged for seven months on casks that previously have been used to age wine made on the Petit Manseng grape - a grape that grows primarily in Occitane.
+This product is an accurate example that support my statement of BOWS uniqueness - it is produced from molasses, but it has the characteristics of a rhum agricole with an earthy complexity, lacking the syrup like flavour and consistency of many traditional industrial rums that are made from molasses.
+Benoit doesn’t add any sugar or caramel after the distillation to further tone down the sweetness and bring forth the freshness of the product.
 If you expect a traditional aged rum you will be disappointed.
 If you are interested in something innovative and challenging however, Venidor holds the triumph!
-After tasting their stuff I now understand the reason to put the word ‘brave’ in the trademark name.
+After tasting their stuff I now understand the reason to put the word brave in the trademark name.

 I tried to keep up with Benoit and Tony on their Paris tour.
 They went from bars to events and tastings and met all kinds of people from the industry with their baby (yes, BOWS’s not even a year old) and one of the places who has their range on its shelf is La Robe & La Mousse - a craft beer bar on who shares Benoit and Tony’s enthusiasm for crafted alcohol and micro productions.
 They threw a degusion - a tasting - of BOWS where regulars blended with newcomers and friends on an early Saturday night in the ocean blue venue with bright lights and endless amount of craft beers on tap.
 On each side of the BOWS bottles, La Robe & La Mousse has other micro distillates to offer.